 under the global Tate isomorphisms.
 (Note that this homomorphism \eqref{e:not-inf} is not an inflation homomorphism because there are no inflation homomorphisms in Tate cohomology $H^n$ for $n\le 0$.
 Its description is more subtle.) \ Then we compute the colimit of the groups $H^{i-2}(\G\sub{E/F},M[\V_E]_0)$ over the finite Galois extensions $E/F$.

-In \S\ref{sec:red} we deal with Galois cohomology of reductive groups.
-After reviewing the abelian Galois cohomology groups $H^n_\tx{ab}(F,G)$ and their relation to the usual Galois cohomology $H^1(F,G)$, we use results of \S\ref{s:ab-coho} to compute $H^n_\ab(F,G)$ for $n\ge 1$ for a reductive group $G$ over a global field $F$ in terms of the algebraic fundamental group $\pi_1(G)$, and to compute $H^1(F,G)$ in terms of $\pi_1(G)$ and the real Galois cohomology sets $H^1(F_v,G)$ for the real places $v$ of $F$.
+In Chapter \ref{sec:red} we deal with the Galois cohomology of reductive groups.
+After reviewing the abelian Galois cohomology groups $H^n_\tx{ab}(F,G)$ and their relation to the usual Galois cohomology $H^1(F,G)$, we use the results of Chapter \ref{s:ab-coho} to compute $H^n_\ab(F,G)$ for $n\ge 1$ for a reductive group $G$ over a global field $F$ in terms of the algebraic fundamental group $\pi_1(G)$, and to compute $H^1(F,G)$ in terms of $\pi_1(G)$ and the real Galois cohomology sets $H^1(F_v,G)$ for the real places $v$ of $F$.